DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         It is possible for concurrent races to occur.
         Mitigation: doing this operation once, early during system initialization.
       - If the system expects and handles as part of its ordinary functioning, this can violate principle 1.
-        This is not common for most languages, but Java and .Net use signals .
+        This is not common for most languages, but Java and .Net use signals for internal VM mechanisms (e.g. GC optimizations and the like).
-        A crashtracker signal handler risks breaking that mechanism.
+        A crashtracker signal handler risks breaking these mechanisms.
         Mitigation: not using signal handler based crashtracking for these languages.
     - Risks during a crash
       - If user code installs signal handlers, these can conflict with the crashtracker.